Amelia5p/YogaWithBilly/README.md

 #### First time visitor goals
 * As a first time user, I want to easily understand the purpose of the site and learn more about the business.
 * As a first time user, I want to know what kind of classes are available.
-* As a first time user, I want to be able to navigate easily though the website.
+* As a first time user, I want to be able to navigate easily through the website.
 * As a first time user, I want to be able to find contact details.
 * As a first time user, I want to be able to find out information about the owner/yoga teacher.